sneumann/xcms/README.md

 well as GC-MS and LC-MS/MS) data.
 Please see the [package documentation](https://sneumann.github.io/xcms/) for more information and examples and [news](inst/NEWS) for the latest changes.
-An example preprocessing workflow is shown in the [main package vignette]().
-See also the excellent [Metabonaut] resource for a more detailed and complete *end-to-end* data analysis workflow for LC-MS data.
+An example preprocessing workflow is shown in the [main package vignette](https://sneumann.github.io/xcms/articles/xcms.html).
+See also the excellent [Metabonaut](https://rformassspectrometry.github.io/Metabonaut/) resource for a more detailed and complete *end-to-end* data analysis workflow for LC-MS data.

+If you use *xcms* in your research, please cite the new 2025 manuscript *"xcms in Peak Form: Now Anchoring a Complete Metabolomics Data Preprocessing and Analysis Software Ecosystem"* [[10.1021/acs.analchem.5c04338](https://doi.org/10.1021/acs.analchem.5c04338)].

 ## Installation